umakrishna-2002/Microdeploy/README.md

 ```

 Pack your application, requirements in a folder and add it to config.yaml file along with the Internal port container.

+- We need to mention the name of the container we wanted to be in.

+- The URL path prefix for NGINX reverse proxy routing.

+- The internal port your app listens on (inside its Docker container).

+- The relative directory path that contains the app and its Dockerfile